-IoT is not a technology revolution; rather, it is a great change in human behavior and their relationship with objects.
+IoT is not a technology revolution; rather, it is a great change in human behaviour and their relationship with objects.
 People start using technology and devices differently.
-IoT development is so visible in agriculture, logistics, smart cities, healthcare, etc. IoT helps monitor the health status: different sensors can measure blood pressure, heart rate, and even breathing rate.
+IoT development is so visible in agriculture, logistics, smart cities, healthcare app development, etc. IoT helps monitor the health status: different sensors can measure blood pressure, heart rate, and even breathing rate.

 Let’s examine how IoT helps reinvent the future of fitness and gyms by introducing the new technology trends to the sports industry.

 Five Main IoT-Based Technology Trends That Can Change Our Fitness Experience

 During the latest years, IoT-driven trends have changed our perception of the fitness industry.

 Internet of Things has appeared as one of the essential prerequisites for group sport exercises.
 Today, more and more gyms start using wireless sensors so that every single member of the group can monitor their work rate at the given moment.
 Instructors, in turn, are able to better understand and serve the needs of group members.

 IoT makes it simpler to connect with tools that give us a clear picture of how hard we’re working out or what we need to do to exercise harder.
 The end result is a smarter gym, and hopefully a smarter workout.

 Trend 2 – Immersive VR

 Nowadays, people wish to have a more engaging sports experience.
 Due to the lack of time or opportunities to use real trainers, they would like to use these things in the virtual world.